Finiteness of leaps of modules of integrable derivations of algebras of finite type: Introduction

 In Section 2, we recall the definition of HS-derivations and results that will be used later.
 A key relation is that the obstructions to extending HS-derivations are canonically dual to $m$-integrable derivations (Theorem \ref{duality}).
 We also define the property $\FL{i}$ for algebras and schemes, which states that leaps do not occur at every $m> p^i$ (Definition \ref{FL def}).

 In Section 3, we introduce the notion of $a$-boundedness for HS-derivations.
-Intuitively, this concept measures how each term of an HS-derivation shrinks with respect to the $\mathfrak{m}$-adic topology.
+Intuitively, this concept measures how each term of a HS-derivation shrinks with respect to the $\mathfrak{m}$-adic topology.

 In Section 4, we prove the finiteness of leaps in the local case.
 In this section we fix a local $k$-algebra $(R,\mathfrak{n})$ such that $\operatorname{Spec}R\setminus \{\mathfrak{n}\}$ satisfies $\FL{\tau}$ for $\tau>0$, and we will prove that $\operatorname{Spec}R$ itself satisfies the finiteness of leaps.
-The idea is that, starting from a bounded HS-derivation, we construct another one that is less bounded and coincides with the original one in small degrees.
+The idea is that, starting from a bounded HS-derivation, we modify it step by step so that the obstruction at each stage becomes zero while the lower terms remain unchanged.
 We use the Artin-Rees lemma to obtain positive constants which control the bounds.
 The essential step is Theorem \ref{eq finie thm}, which states that elements of do not leap, where $q=p^\tau$ and $e\gg 0$.
 Then the fact that $R/\mathfrak{n}^{e(q+1)+1} $ is of finite length implies the finiteness of leaps of $R$ (Theorems \ref{Her thm}, \ref{sec 4 main thm}).

 In Section 5, we prove the finiteness of leaps in the global case and discuss its consequences.
 We use noetherian induction to reduce to the case of Section 4 (Theorem \ref{main thm global}).
 The finiteness of leaps of $m$-integrable derivations implies that of obstruction modules.
-This enables us to extend HS-derivations step by step (Lemma \ref{mn int lem}), and taking a limit, we obtain a HS-derivation of infinite length: This method yields a characterization of $\infty$-integrability (Theorem \ref{mn int theorem}).
+This enables us to extend HS-derivations step by step (Lemma \ref{mn int lem}), and taking the limit, we obtain a HS-derivation of infinite length: This method yields a characterization of $\infty$-integrability (Theorem \ref{mn int theorem}).

 Throughout this paper, we fix an algebraically closed field $k$ of positive characteristic $p$.
 We assume that any $k$-algebra is unital and commutative.
 We say that a $k$-scheme $X$ is essentially of finite type if there exists a finite open affine covering $\{U_i=\operatorname{Spec}R_i\}_{i=1,\dots,n}$ for $X$ where each $R_i$ is a $k$-algebra essentially of finite type.
 We assume $\mathbb{N}:=\{0,1,\dots\}$.